To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 U.S. Legal Wills Review

 U.S. Legal Wills is one of the most affordable options for creating an online will, although the process of creating your document isn’t as seamless as LegalZoom or Rocket Lawyer.
-U.S. Legal Wills also offers other estate planning related documents (for added fees), including power of attorney and a living will.
+U.S. Legal Wills also offers other estate planning-related documents (for added fees), including a power of attorney and a living will.

 - Last will and testament: $39.95

-If you prefer to have software in hand, Quicken WillMaker Plus by Nolo is the best will making software.
-WillMaker Plus is Windows-based software that allows you to create a customized estate plan, including a will, healthcare directive, durable power of attorney for finances and other essential documents.
+If you prefer to have software in hand, Quicken WillMaker Plus by Nolo is the best will-making software.
+WillMaker Plus is Windows-based software that allows you to create a customized estate plan, including a will, healthcare directive, durable power of attorney for finances, and other essential documents.
+It comes with a hard copy book as well as downloadable software.

 Check out this news interview with a University of New Mexico law professor about creating a will.